 Remembering the American Red Cross in your will is a wonderful way for you to make a lasting gift.
-Large or small, your bequest will make an important contribution to our long-term strength and our ability to carry on with our activities.
+A bequest gift of any size will make an important contribution to our long-term strength and our ability to carry on with our activities.

 But what if you don't have a will or living trust?
 You are not alone.
 Most Americans don’t have a will.

 If you die without a will, the laws of your state will decide how your estate is divided.
 Typically, the probate court will divide your estate among your closest surviving family members according to a formula, and none of your estate can go to the American Red Cross or any other charity.
 If you wish to have a say in how your estate is distributed, you must have a will or living trust.
 We encourage you to work with an experienced attorney to create a will or living trust that accomplishes your goals for your estate.

 Ways you can define a charitable gift in your estate plan